-- Providing basic services to patients
+- Providing basic care to patients

-- Taking patient’s vital signs
+- Measuring patient’s vital signs

 - Keeping a record of patient’s health status